-The development of the placenta demands a sufficient supply of fatty acids, amino acids, minerals, and antioxidants.
+The placenta’s development demands a sufficient supply of fatty acids, amino acids, minerals, and antioxidants.
 All of which need to be available for the sow to utilize and metabolize the compounds.
 Likewise, the fetus will need a sufficient supply of nutrients.

-The functional protein EP199 is a complex protein containing a combination of the demanded nutrient, but highly digestible by the sow.
-When feeding EP199, improved utilization is documented by an increase in mineral content for both sow and piglet.
+The functional protein EP199 is a complex protein containing a combination of the demanded nutrient but highly digestible by the sow.
+When feeding EP199, improved utilization is documented by increasing mineral content for both sow and piglet.
 An example is the proteins ability to increase the iron content in piglet blood by up to 27%.

 The supply of oxygen to the fetuses needs to be at its’ best – especially during farrowing to ensure that the piglets remain viable.
 The red blood cells (RBCs) are responsible for supplying oxygen to the fetuses.

 EP199 increases the number of red blood cells before farrowing.